 - responding to and prioritising calls from police officers

-- taking charge of crime scenes
+- taking charge of crime scenes to avoid contamination

 - establishing what evidence is required from incident scenes and how best to obtain it

-- compiling written reports
+- writing reports

-- A logical and enquiring mind
+- a logical and enquiring mind

-- Meticulous attention to detail
+- meticulous attention to detail

-- Excellent written and oral communication skills
+- excellent written and oral communication skills

-- Good teamworking and problem solving abilities
+- good teamworking and problem-solving abilities